The Best Exercises to Boost Your Metabolism

 Exercise such as yoga, Pilates, Barre, and Tai Chi can also be helpful.
 They help shape your body while simultaneously relaxing it.

 I’m a huge fan of Barre.
 You can find lots of good workouts online.
 If you can find a Barre class nearby, it’s fun to do this in a studio.
-Right now, that’s not an option where I live because of the pandemic.

 It’s import to build muscle as part of your overall exercise program.
 Muscle helps your metabolism even when it’s resting!
 More muscle equals more fat burning all the time.

 At home, I love workouts that incorporate a lot of elements.
 I call them fusion workouts because they have lots of different components within one workout.

 Barre can be challenging at first.
 However, while the movements can feel intense, they are easy to modify and generally you don’t do any one movement for too long.

 I remember my first barre class.
 While walking home from it, I couldn’t believe how relaxed and energized my body felt.
 It was incredible!